Ozone: Kinetics of ozone decomposition into molecular oxygen

-It has been determined that the ozone decomposition follows a first order kinetics, and from the rate law above it can be determined that the partial order respect to molecular oxygen is -1 and respect to ozone is 2, therefore the global reaction order is 1.
+where $K_{obs}$ is the observed rate constant and $V$ is the reaction rate.
+From the rate law above it can be determined that the partial order respect to molecular oxygen is −1 and respect to ozone is 2; therefore, the global reaction order is 1.

-The ozone decomposition consists of two elementary steps: The first one corresponds to a unimolecular reaction because one only molecule of ozone decomposes into two products (molecular oxygen and oxygen).
-Then, the oxygen from the first step is an intermediate because it participates as a reactant in the second step, which is a bimolecular reaction because there are two different reactants (ozone and oxygen) that give rise to one product, that corresponds to molecular oxygen in the gas phase.
+The first step is a unimolecular reaction wherein one molecule of ozone decomposes into two products (molecular oxygen and oxygen).
+The oxygen atom from the first step is a reactive intermediate because it participates as a reactant in the second step, which is a bimolecular reaction because there are two different reactants (ozone and oxygen) that give rise to molecular oxygen.